- Medical Devices

 - Pharmaceutical Litigation

-Before joining Weinstein Caggiano, Alexandra worked as a legal assistant at DuBois Cary Family Law Group in Seattle.
+Before joining Weinstein Caggiano, Alex worked as a legal assistant at DuBois Cary Family Law Group in Seattle.
 She was also a legal intern for the Northwest Justice Project where she researched legal issues, assisted attorneys with administrative hearings, drafted letters and compiled evidence to review denials of public housing.

 - DuBois Cary Family Law Group, Legal assistant